snl-dakota/dakota-packages/trilinos/doc/build_ref/TrilinosBuildReferenceTemplate.rst

   ``-DTrilinos_ENABLE_COMPLEX_DOUBLE=ON``

-    Enables suppport and explicit instantiations for the ``std::complex<double>`` scalar data-type in all supported Trilinos packages.
+    Enables support and explicit instantiations for the ``std::complex<double>`` scalar data-type in all supported Trilinos packages.
 This is set to ``ON`` by default when ``-DTrilinos_ENABLE_COMPLEX=ON`` is set.